tjdragon/AnythingAI/README.md

 - [God Mode](https://godmodehq.com/): The AI workspace to do sales
 - [FinRobot](https://github.com/AI4Finance-Foundation/FinRobot): AI Agent Platform that transcends the scope of FinGPT
 - [Markovate](https://markovate.com/): Assists data-driven companies in enhancing operational efficiency, reducing costs, and creating new revenue streams through the implementation of Generative AI solutions.
+- [Cursor](https://www.cursor.com/): Built to make you extraordinarily productive, Cursor is the best way to code with AI.

 ### Agent Hosting and serving
 Agent hosting and serving refers to the infrastructure and processes involved in deploying and managing AI agents, making them accessible to users or applications.